Electrical Burns: Causes, Complications, & Management

 Management of an Electrical Burn

 Switch off the power source, ATLS surveys, cardiac monitoring and standard burn management.
-May increase urine output or fasciotomy.
+It may increase urine output or fasciotomy.

 Pathophysiology of Electrical Burns